LXShades/comp150-agile/README.md

 M. Q. Tran and R. Biddle, "Collaboration in serious game development: a case study," Future Play '08 Proceedings of the 2008 Conference on Future Play, Toronto, ON, Canada, 2008, pp.49-56
 T. Smith et. al., "Software engineering senior design course: experiences with agile game development in a capstone project," GAS '11 Proceedings of the 1st International Workshop on Games and Software Engineering, Waikiki, Honolulu, HI, USA, 2011, pp.9-12

+# Remaining sections are notes to be immediately moved ----
 # Proposals
 ## Research Proposal #1: How should agile teams manage cutting or replacing content in games
 Owing to my interest in removed content in games, I would like to search and discover the effects of the agile philosophy on removed or replaced content--whether it results in more or less content being cut or replaced in games, compared to e.g. a waterfall approach.
 I aim to discover the positive and negative impacts of this: if it results in a more cut content, is the end result an improvement?
 If not, does more content get made, and is it of a good quality?
 How does it affect the time span of game development, and does its psychological impact on the developers keep work fresh and inspired compared to other approaches?